tytydraco/yessleep/out/A_woman_drowned_in_my_living_room.md

 I was taken aback.
 Wasn’t like him to ask for my opinion so sincerely.

-*“She’s been so quiet,”* he went on, *“not her normal quiet, where you can tell she’s deep in thought or daydreaming.
+*“She’s been quiet,”* he went on, *“not her normal quiet, where you can tell she’s deep in thought or daydreaming.
 Doesn’t seem like she’s upset, either.
 She just seemed…I don’t know.
 I can’t put my finger on it.”*

 Patiently, he waited.